nstockton/mapperproxy-mume/README.md

 ## Mapper Proxy usage
 ### Manual start up
-To start the mapper, run `python mume-mapperproxy start.py`.
+To start the mapper, run `python start.py` from the _mume-mapperproxy/_ directory.
 It accepts the following arguments:

 - `-e` Start in emulation mode.
 The mapper does not connect to MUME.
 - `-g [default|sighted]` Use a GUI.
 The default GUI is a high contrast one for visually impaired players.
 The sighted GUI uses png tiles.